mongolab/dex/README.md

 the MongoDB shell.
 * queriesCovered - An array of unique query patterns addressed by the recommendation, and statistics for each.
- * queriesCovered.q - The query pattern
+ * queriesCovered.q - The query pattern, with values replaced by a mask.
  * queriesCovered.s - The query's sort component, if any.
  * queriesCovered.queryCount - The total number of queries matching the query pattern.